aylinaroche/Kubernetes-Files/README.md

 # **MININIKUBE START**

 > minikube start
->> This command is really important if you turn off your computer, when you start de computer minikube is stopped and you have to start to use kubectl.
+>> This command is really important.
+If you turn off your computer, the minikube will stop.
+When you start your computer you have to start minikube to use kubectl.